bemonolit/Post-recon/README.md

 ### Post-recon
-Post-recon is a post-exploitation reconnaissance toolkit that helps in gathering further info about target network and uses Gmail as a C&C server.
+Post-recon is a post-exploitation reconnaissance toolkit.
+Uses Gmail as a C&C server.